 Important: If the currently applicable state regulations go beyond the provisions of the CAU's framework, the provisions of the state regulations apply.
 You can find the currently valid regulations here (German only).
-Further regulations are contained in the state's higher education corona ordinance, which is valid until 30.11.2020, especially for the obligation to wear masks.
-This currently applies to all face-to-face teaching events and also where the cohort principle is used, as well as within all CAU buildings and in front of the buildings in the immediate entrance area.
+Further regulations are contained in the state's higher education corona ordinance, for example the obligation to wear masks.
+This currently applies to all lectures on-site.
+The cohort principle is currently not applicable.

 This Hygiene Conceptual Framework describes the applicable general hygiene and protective measures for the entire university operations in teaching/studying, research, administration and all university institutes and establishments, as well as particular hygiene and protective measures for specific teaching, examination and event formats and for special areas at the CAU, in accordance with the applicable state regulations.